danieledurante/PredProbitGP/Tutorial.md

 }
 "

+# define the mean and covariance matrix of the GP prior using the true values of alpha
 mu <- rep(0, nSub)
 geomSub <- geom[idx2D, , drop = F]
 geomSub[, 1] <- geomSub[, 1] * alpha[1]